Topl/Bifrost/gjallarhorn/README.md

     `cd Bifrost`

-Now you must open two terminal windows in order to run bifrost and gjallarhorn at the same time.
+3. Run Gjallarhorn in online mode:

-First get bifrost running with optional arguments:
+    i.
+First start running Bifrost with optional arguments:

     `sbt run --[network] --seed [seed-string] -f`

     - network can be: "local", "toplnet", "valhalla", or "private"
     - optional seed argument if you want to run bifrost with specific keys
     - `-f` flag makes sure to start forging when running

-Now that bifrost is running, you can start up the wallet application Gjallarhorn:
+     ii.
+Now that bifrost is running, you can start up the wallet application, Gjallarhorn:

-In the second window terminal, make sure you're in the correct project directory: `cd Bifrost`
+     - Open up a second terminal window and navigate to the correct project directory: `cd Bifrost`

-1. start up sbt: simply type: `sbt`
+        - start up sbt: simply type: `sbt`
-2. navigate to the gjallarhorn project: type `project gjallarhorn`
+        - navigate to the gjallarhorn project: type `project gjallarhorn`
-3. Now the terminal line should say: "sbt:gjallarhorn>".
+        - Now the terminal line should say: "sbt:gjallarhorn>".
 Finally, type `run`